 Kassoff discussed his plans in this May toy forum.

-With Toys ‘R’ Us also making a possible comeback, the toy industry could be exciting and fun once again.
+Kay Bee Toys didn’t open before Christmas, but with Toys ‘R’ Us also making a possible comeback, the toy industry could be exciting and fun once again.

 Are you looking forward to the return of KB-Toys?

 A Kay Bee timeline and information courtesy of International Directory of Company Histories, Berkshire Eagle, KB Toys Web site, and the Wall Street Journal.

 1922: Brothers Donald and Richard Kaufman open a wholesale candy business in Pittsfield.

 1940s: The brothers acquire a toy company as payment for an outstanding debt, and begin to expand it.

 1948: The toy company thriving, the brothers decide to focus on it exclusively, and get out of the candy business.

 1973: The company moves from wholesaling to retailing toys, calling itself Kay-Bee Toy & Hobby.
 It has 26 stores.